Mousa-Becquerel/Solar-intelligence/pv-market-analysis-user-guide.md

-"Chart Germany's solar development from 2015 to 2024" "Plot Netherlands' PV market growth from 2020 to 2024" "Show Belgium's solar capacity trend line over time"
+"Chart Germany's solar development from 2015 to 2024" "Plot Netherlands' PV market growth from 2020 to 2024" "Show Belgium's solar capacity trend line over time" "Create a trend analysis of the UK's solar market"
 ```

 **Comparative Bar Charts:**